BaiYunpeng1949/bai.yunpeng/content/authors/admin/_index.md

 highlight_name: true
 ---

 Bai Yunpeng is a third year PhD student supervised by Prof. David Hsu, Shengdong Zhao, and Antti Oulasvirta.
 He is keen on building models for HCI and broader community.

+Bai hails from Taiyuan, the capital of Shanxi Province in China.
+This city holds the distinction of being a pivotal military stronghold for more than two millennia.
+It is also renowned as the birthplace of the Tang Dynasty, one of China's most celebrated periods.
+True to his roots in Taiyuan, Bai shares the local passion for noodles, a staple in the region's cuisine.
 {style="text-align: justify;"}